|Tuition and Fees:||$41,660|

 These $1,500 annual awards recognize academically-talented students who have siblings that attend Bradley, or who have siblings, parents or grandparents who have a degree from Bradley.

 Awards up to $4,000 per year are available to students majoring in art, theatre and music or participating in competitive speech (forensics).
-Awards up to $500 are also available to non-music majors selected for one of our many instrumental and vocal performance groups.
+Awards up to $500 are also available to any student selected for one of our many instrumental and vocal performance groups.
 Consideration for fine and performing arts scholarships requires an audition or submission of a portfolio.
 Priority consideration will be given to auditions or submissions completed by December 1.

 These $1,500 scholarships benefit the dependent children of Caterpillar employees, retirees and deceased employees.
 Recipients must be attending Bradley as full-time undergraduate students.